 A recent study was published in the Journal of Strength Condition Research (Sharp et al, 2010) which studied the effect of supplementation with branched-chain amino acids during a short period of high-intensity resistance training.
 Subjects consumed 6 grams/day of BCAA for a duration of 3 weeks while engaging in resistance training exercises.

 “Serum testosterone levels were significantly higher (p < 0.001), and cortisol and creatine kinase levels were significantly lower (p < 0.001, and p = 0.004, respectively) in the BCAA group during and following resistance training.”

 “These findings suggest that short-term amino acid supplementation, which is high in BCAA, may produce a net anabolic hormonal profile while attenuating training-induced increases in muscle tissue damage.”

-- First this study even with the cross-over design had a relative small sample size of just 8 participants.
+- First, this study even with the cross-over design had a relatively small sample size of just 8 participants.

 - Secondly, this study excluded participants who consumed more than 0.8g/kg of protein per day.
 Most athletes consume larger quantities of protein than this amount.

 - Lastly, this study only used a dose of 6 grams of BCAA per day which the study authors conceded was half the amount used in previous research.

 Given that most whey protein supplements have a fairly high percentage of BCAA, it’s certainly within reason to question whether these results are unique to branched-chain amino acid supplementation.
 In short, it’s conceivable that you would probably get the same results from whey protein supplementation.